Blue Edge

-Blue Edge is an advanced design of rotor blade developed and produced by multinational helicopter manufacturer Airbus Helicopters.
+Blue Edge is an advanced design of rotor blade developed and produced by multinational helicopter manufacturer Airbus Helicopters in cooperation with the French aerospace laboratory ONERA and the German Aerospace Center, purposed to achieve a meaningful reduction in both noise emissions and vibration as well as enhancement in aerodynamic efficiency for helicopters' operations.

-Developed in cooperation with ONERA and the German Aerospace Center, the Blue Edge technology reportedly achieves a reduction in both noise emissions and vibration as well as increased aerodynamic efficiency.
 Its existence was publicly revealed at the Heli-Expo 2010 in Houston, Texas.
 During 2014, Airbus Helicopters commenced flight testing of the Bluecopter Demonstrator, equipped with Blue Edge rotor blades amongst several other technologies.
-It has been incorporated onto several production helicopters, including the Airbus Helicopters H160 and the Eurocopter EC145.
+It has been incorporated onto several production helicopters, including the Airbus Helicopters H160 and the Airbus Helicopters H145.

 Development

 The Blue Edge rotor was originally developed at ONERA and the German Aerospace Center under the auspices of the ERATO program.
 The agencies had a historic partnership with multinational helicopter manufacturer Airbus Helicopters, pooling resources and data on rotorcraft-related research; during 2000, a research agreement between the three parties was signed to develop a full scale rotor blade for flight testing.
 According to aerospace researcher Yves Delrieux, the design of the Blue Edge rotor blade was defined using tools developed by ONERA from wind tunnel testing to model aerodynamic performance; these tools were claimed to have achieved a reduction in noise emissions and vibration as well as greater aerodynamic efficiency over conventional modes.

 During July 2007, flight testing of a five-bladed main rotor incorporating the Blue Edge blade design commenced using a modified Eurocopter EC155.
 The technology was first announced by Eurocopter at Heli-Expo 2010 in Houston, Texas; at the event, a company spokesperson claimed that tests conducted by the firm have indicated the new rotor blade was able to reduce the noise produced by a helicopter by three to four decibels.
 Eurocopter had referred to the blades as part of their new range of "Bluecopter" technology; this range also includes the Blue Pulse system of three flaps set into the trailing edge of each rotor blade.